 Princeton’s formal global partnerships are especially important as pillars of the University’s internationalization strategy.
 Partnerships with universities abroad, often initiated by faculty members, encourage and support international research and teaching collaborations, undergraduate and graduate exchanges and staff and administrative exchanges.
 These durable ties create the capacity for faculty and students to enhance and sustain academic cooperation by moving across borders with the institutional support of their home and host universities.

-Princeton has agreements with three strategic partners at the institutional level to facilitate increased mobility of faculty and students, as well as transnational research and teaching collaboration.
+Princeton has agreements with strategic partners at the institutional level to facilitate increased mobility of faculty and students, as well as transnational research and teaching collaboration.